Open Enrollment - Open February 4th, 2019

 - Parents/guardians applying for a change of school will be notified as soon as practical, but notification may be as late as August.

-- Once school has started in August, students previously placed on a waiting list to transfer to another school will not be moved; they will attend their home school.
+- Once school summer registration has started, students previously placed on a waiting list to transfer to another school will not be moved; they will attend their home school.

 Important Notes About Open Enrollment